Miaosheng1/EVolSplat/README.md

 ## :chart_with_upwards_trend: Evaluation & Checkpoint
-We provide the pretrained model trained on `KITTI-360` and `Waymo` and you can download the pre-trained models from  [here](https://xdimlab.github.io/EVolSplat/).
+We provide the pretrained model trained on `KITTI-360`, you can download the pre-trained models and example data from  [huggingface](https://huggingface.co/datasets/cookiemiao/Evolsplat_data/tree/main) for a quick start.

 Place the downloaded checkpoints in `checkpoints` folder in order to test it later.